ABSTRACTS SUBMISSIONS

 • Discussion and Conclusions: Explain the findings and their relevance, briefly describing why the clinical case is novel to the scientific community.

-• References: Any statement made in the article that is not based on the results of the article must be accompanied by a corresponding bibliographic citation.
+• References: (no limits) Any statement made in the article that is not based on the results of the article must be accompanied by a corresponding bibliographic citation.
 These references should be listed at the end of the article according to their appearance in the text (not alphabetically).
 These references should be numbered consecutively based on their order of appearance.
 These numbers should be included in the text.

 Examples of References: